-Various elements can be shown as a pandemic problem, very worrying, for the DRC and with a high number of loss of life.
+The DRC has a high number of deaths and various elements can be shown as a pandemic problem.
 In fact, the government’s already late response plan appears to be totally ineffective:

 – Poorly equipped or closed border controls.
 Most cases were not identified at the border control, but only long after they have entered the country;

 – An insignificant number of facilities for the reception and isolation of patients.
 For an estimated population of almost 14 million in the capital Kinshasa, the government has only 5 hospitals, and the government has not indicated which will be destined for the contaminated people, the service capacity or their addresses;

 – Insufficient breathing kits: it is known that one of the main complications of this problem is the respiratory system, mainly for elderly patients.
 So far, the Congolese healthcare system has only 50 respirator kits across the country, for a population of about 90 million.
 Interviewed, the Minister of Health did not know exactly where the number of kits was increasing.
 He simply promised that the government would buy new equipment.
 How many?
 When?
 No details;

 – They did not isolate the capital Kinshasa: while the pandemic was spreading rapidly in the city of Kinshasa, the gateway, the government did not quickly isolate this agglomeration in transit from other cities and towns.
 So, many people travelled from Kinshasa to different provinces without a strict checkout, causing fear of spreading the disease to the inland cities of the country, where, unfortunately, no health structure is able to accurately identify cases and take care of the ill people;